hughdbrown/capstone/capstone.md

 This crashed captured the attention of internet users as details emerged that showed that the crash was a deliberate suicide by the co-pilot.

+Bit.ly has provided data extracts from the period of the emergence of this story which will be used to show the development of this story.

 ## Capstone question

 The capstone project proposed explores the internet activity that followed this disaster:

-1. traffic segmented by location
-The story is expected to have differing levels of interest by location.
+1. **traffic segmented by location**: The story is expected to have differing levels of interest by location.

-2. traffic segmented by time
-The story is expected to have differing levels of interest by time.
+2. **traffic segmented by time**: The story is expected to have differing levels of interest by time.
 In particular, as new information is discovered and confirmed by investigators, the story is expected to have a resurgence of interest.

-3. traffic identified by topic
-Topic modeling will identify different topics in the URLs, and these will have differing levels of interest.
+3. **traffic identified by topic**: Topic modeling will identify different topics in the URLs, and these will have differing levels of interest.

 In general, the capstone project addresses how data science tools can be applied to discover the characteristics of the rapid emergence of a story of interest on the internet.